linroger/Finance-Notes-and-Marginalia/Financial Markets/Financial Engineering and Arbitrage in the Financial Markets/PART I RELATIVE VALUE BUILDING BLOCKS/Chapter 5 Options on Prices and Hedge-Based Valuation/Binomial Option Pricing.md

 2) Given the strike level $K$ and the potential stock outcomes $S_{u p}=\mathbb{S}70$ or $S_{d n}=\$20$ for the up and down states, he assigns the call payoffs $C_{u p}$ and $C_{d n}$ , or put payoffs $P_{u p}$ or $P_{d n}$ , for the corresponding states of nature in the expiry period.

-3) He computes the premium on the option by taking the average of the future option outcomes weighted by the [[Financial Instruments|risk-neutral probabilities]] of the states, i.e..
+3) He computes the premium on the option by taking the average of the future option outcomes weighted by the [risk-neutral probabilities](../../../../Financial%20Instruments/Financial%20Instruments.md) of the states, i.e..
 $$
 C=q C_{u p}+(1-q)C_{d n}\mathrm{or}P=q P_{u p}+(1-q)P_{d n}
 $$